Have you ever thought of putting rules on your money?

 Money Rules To Know by Heart

-Here are a list of financial rules that have become ingrained in our life.
-These are things that a must.
+Here is a list of financial rules that have become ingrained in our life.
+These are things that are a must.

 These money rules guide your path to financial independence.